 Who are the best Fast and Furious characters?
 A series of immensely-successful action movies spanning over 20 years, nine instalments, plus one epic spin-off, the Fast and Furious franchise is a truly unique beast in the modern cinematic landscape.
 Suped-up motors, jaw-dropping set-pieces, and of course, family; this series really does have it all.

 The Fast and Furious journey began back in 2001, with a simple heist movie about stealing DVD players, but the series has evolved over time into something far more eclectic.
-Now, as we eagerly await the release of Fast and Furious 10, our NOS-fuelled heroes were last seen shooting into space, and we can’t wait to see where they go next!
+Now, as we eagerly await the Fast and Furious 10 release date, our NOS-fuelled heroes were last seen shooting into space, and we can’t wait to see where they go next!

 So, who is the best Fast and Furious character of all time?
-The Fast family sure is a big one, and choosing a favourite might have you hitting the brakes and needing some time to think.
+The Fast family sure is a big one, and choosing a favourite out of the Fast and Furious cast might have you hitting the brakes and needing some time to think.
 Well, forget about it, cuh!
 We don’t need a drag race to decide this one, as we offer up our definitive ranking of the best Fast and Furious characters.

 Who are the best Fast and Furious characters?